BernieSumption/EasyDB/README.md

 ### Primary keys

-To add a primary key, conform your record type to `Identifiable` and add an `id` property.
-A unique index for `id` will automatically be added.
+A unique index for `id` will automatically be added for all collections.

+We recommend `UUID` for IDs, declared as `var id = UUID()` so that an ID is automatically generated when you create a new instance.
+If you need to integrate with other systems that expect a different ID format you can use `String`, `Int`, or any other type that is both `Codable` and `Hashable`.

-We recommend `UUID` for IDs.
-Auto-incrementing integer IDs are not supported as they do not play nicely with Swift's type system.
+Whatever the type of the `id` property, your application is responsible for generating ids.
+Developers who are used to working with relational databases may expect the database to generate an auto-incrementing integer ID.
+EasyDB does not support auto-incrementing IDs as they do not play nicely with Swift's type system.

 ## Inserting records